NSW Climate and Energy Action

 Driving sustainability: how STARTTS is transitioning to an EV fleet

-STARTTS is a purpose-driven organisation that is unlocking cost benefits and living their values by transitioning to an electric vehicle (EV) fleet.
-Reduced fuel and maintenance costs have reduced both their overheads and emissions.
+The NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS) is a purpose-driven organisation that is unlocking cost benefits and living their values by transitioning to an electric vehicle (EV) fleet.

 Funding to help turn values into actions